-And the homestead property tax allows you to withhold some of your taxes while you’re living in an eligible home that you’re buying or renting.
+Did you know that the homestead property tax allows you to withhold some of your taxes while you’re living in an eligible home that you’re buying or renting?

-Finally, a number of housing programs are offered to the low income single mothers looking for home loans in Michigan.
-Those with special needs may be eligible for housing vouchers, and those living in the city of Detroit can take advantage of a special city-specific loan program called The Detroit Neighborhood Initiative.
+Finally, a number of housing programs are offered to low income single mothers looking for home loans in Michigan.
+Those with special needs may be eligible for housing vouchers.
+Also, those living in the city of Detroit can take advantage of a special city-specific loan program called The Detroit Neighborhood Initiative.

 There are also government-insured and government-offered home loans in the state of Michigan that will make it easy to afford low income housing in Michigan for single mothers.